GAF Milspec/Battle Rifle Standards

 MILSPEC WEAPONS OF THE LATE VICTORIAN ERA, 1865-1901

-Rifles will be MAIN BATTLE RIFLES and CARBINES, utilizing GAF spec ammunition.
+-Rifles will be MAIN BATTLE RIFLES and CARBINES, utilizing CAS spec ammunition.
 Lead bullets of weight no more than 405 grains, velocity less than 1400 FPS.
 Calilbers greater than .501 may use up to a 480 grain bullet.
-Rifle calibers of .32 or less may use gas checks at the Match Director's discretion.
+Rifle calibers of .32 or less may use gas checks at the match directors discretion.
 (Call ahead!)
 Examples would be, but not limited to: Krags, Spencers, Trapdoors, Sniders, Enfields, early Mausers.
-Handguns would be either milspec or of demonstrated military use, related in period to the rifle used.
+Handguns would be milspec, or of demonstrated military use, related in period to the rifle used.
 The rifle is the determing factor here.

--NOTE- Handguns are related in period to the rifle used.
+-NOTE- Handguns are related IN PERIOD to the rifle used.
 It is understood that some handgun/rifle combinations may be difficult to impossible to achieve.
 Reasonable substitutions are allowed.
 Officers of the period often purchased their own sidearms.
-Broomhandle Mauser pistols shooters be warned: no stripper clips.
-Double action revolver shooters are not permitted loading aids of any type.
+(Notice it says "Handguns"?
+Thats right.
+Broomhandle fanatics rejoice!
+For you DA revolver types, no loading aids of any type.)

--Rifles and carbines must be in a military configuration and military caliber.
+-Rifles/carbines must be in a military configuration, military caliber.
 Example: the 1895 Winchester is allowed, if in military configuration, chambered in .30 US (.30-40 Krag) Lever action rifles with tubular underbarrel magazines are specificaly not allowed.
 There will be other classes for them.

--Clothing and accoutroments must attempt to be military, matching the weapon used.
+-Dress must attempt to be military, matching the weapon used.
 Don't show up dressed for the Rough Riders carrying a Mauser.
-Full or partial uniforms are fine, Scouts, field expediencey, and irregulars are recognized. (caveat: If you want to be an irregular, you better have some provenance that shows you to be a fair representation.)
+Full or partial uniforms are fine, Scouts, field expediencey, irregulars and "Hollywood" are recognized. (caveat: you want to be an irregular, you better have some provenance that shows you to be a fair representation.)
 Ladies may adhere to the above, or perhaps better to dress appropriate to the period, with some military "accessories".
 Perhaps a Kepi, corded Slouch, or officers sash.
-For ladies wishing to really go all out, it is suggested they watch John Ford's film "She Wore a Yellow Ribbon".
+For ladies wishing to really go all out, it is suggested watching John Fords "She Wore a Yellow Ribbon".

--Era single shots, ie Trapdoors, Martini Henrys, Rolling blocks, are encouraged, loaded to GAF specs.
-The course of fire may be different from that of the repeaters at the Match Director's discretion.
+-Era single shots, ie trapdoors, Martini Henrys, Rolling blocks, are encouraged, loaded to spec.
+Course of fire may be different from that of the repeaters at the match directors discretion.

--Firearm modifications allowed: None.
-Springs may be replaced/lightened, existing parts polished to improve trigger pull, that's it.
+-Modifications allowed: None.
+Springs may be replaced/lightened, existing parts polished to improve trigger pull, thats it.
 Parts may be replaced only to repair/return to Milspec.

 EXAMPLES OF ACCEPTABLE RIFLES.

-Please submit weapon suggestions to the GAF Director of Marksmanship for evaluation.
+Not final, research ongoing.
+South American variations on the Comblain are endless!
+Where not mentioned, it is expected that these will be in military configuration.
+Please submit weapon suggestions by PM for evaluation.
 If it was accepted for military service prior to 1902 we would like to know about it.
 Weapons must use a self contained cartridge with integral primer.
 IE no muzzleloaders, or breechloaders requiring a seperate percussion cap.

 Milspec replicas, such as the various Trapdoor Springfield replicas from H&R and Pedersoli, are recognized.